Call 112 for emergency assistance, or:

 More information:

 They can cause building closures, particularly in tourist areas.
-They can also disrupt public transport.
-This includes air, shipping, train, bus, tram and taxi services.
+They also regularly disrupt public transport, including air, shipping, train, bus, tram and taxi services.

 To avoid transport delays or missing flights: